GMC statement on ethnically diverse medical school teaching materials

 We know that we can always do more to ensure our standards are being met, and we will work on this to encourage greater BME representation in medical teaching and training.
 We want to be active in driving change that is real and effective in support of black and minority ethnic students, trainees, doctors and patients in the UK.

-Prof Colin Melville, Medical Director and Director, Education & Standards
+Prof Colin Melville, Medical Director and Director, Education and Standards